vraravam/natsumi-browser/README.md

 to load config.css, natsumi/preload.css and natsumi/postload.css for things to work.

 ### "Is Natsumi compatible with the newest version of Zen Browser?"
-New versions of Natsumi are developed and tested on Zen Twilight, so that it will be compatible with the latest version of Zen Browser as close as possible to the release date.
+Natsumi is always developed and tested on the newest Zen Twilight, so that it's always compatible with the newest Zen Browser right on release day.

 If you are unsure if Natsumi is compatible with your version, check the tested versions in the beginning of the README.